sanger-tol/gda/README.md

 ### Using GDA Singularity image

 As an alternative to using conda to install the dependencies for GDA, it is also possible to read the dependencies from a Singularity image.
-A Singularity image file with the dependencies for GDA has been deposited at `/lustre/scratch118/infgen/team133/ea10/gda_singularity_image/gda_singularity.simg`.
+A Singularity image file with the dependencies for GDA has been deposited at **XXXXXXXXXX**.
 On the Sanger farm, Singularity can be started from the farm module:

 `module load ISG/singularity/3.6.4`

+You will need to make sure Singularity is installed on your cluster.

 If you wish to use the GDA Singularity image, you should provide the path to the image with the `--singularity_image_path` option of the `gda` wrapper script.
 This is an example command for extracting genomic features using Singularity:

-Plain command
+**Either** Plain command

 `gda extract_genomic_features --threads 12 --pipeline_run_folder gda_pipeline_run gda/test_data/PlasmoDB-49_Pfalciparum3D7_Genome.fasta --singularity_image_path <gda_singularity.simg>`

-By submission to LSF
+**Or** By submission to LSF

 `bsub -n12 -R"span[hosts=1]" -M10000 -R 'select[mem>10000] rusage[mem=10000]' -o gda_test.o -e gda_test.e "gda extract_genomic_features --threads 12 --pipeline_run_folder gda_pipeline_run gda/test_data/PlasmoDB-49_Pfalciparum3D7_Genome.fasta --singularity_image_path <gda_singularity.simg>"`